Crash of a Douglas C-47A-25-DK Dakota III near RAF Wymeswold

 Circumstances:

-The aircraft left RAF Wymeswold, Leicestershire, at 1919LT on January 29.
-While cruising in poor visibility due to night and marginal weather conditions, the aircraft crashed in a pasture located in Birchen Bank Moss.
+The airplane departed RAF Wymeswold at 1919LT on January 29.
+While cruising at night in limited visibility due to marginal weather conditions, the airplane crashed in a pasture located in Birchen Bank Moss.
 Three crew members were killed while two others were injured.

 Crew (28th OTU):